 At The Feldman Law Firm, we represent clients charged with a wide variety of criminal offenses.
 From serious felonies to misdemeanors, from violent to non-violent offenses, white collar crimes, drug crimes, DUI, sex crimes, and other offenses, we have the experience to provide you with the best defense available in your criminal case.
 Here are some of the specific offenses we handle:

-- White collar crimes.
 The list of what are commonly referred to as “white collar” crimes is substantial.
 It includes certain theft offenses (notably embezzlement), credit card offenses, counterfeiting, bribery, fraud (mortgage fraud, bank fraud, securities fraud, insurance fraud, etc.), insider trading, perjury, extortion, obstruction of justice, false swearing, tax evasion and more.
 Many white collar crimes are prosecuted in federal court, rather than state court; as a result, it is essential that you choose a Phoenix criminal attorney who knows the federal system, with its unique set of procedural and evidentiary rules.
+Preparatory offenses.